Thesis - Chapter 04 (Basic Metaphysical Issues)

 Chapter Introduction14

-1. There are very many Notes of relevance to this Chapter.
+1. There are very many topics of relevance to this Chapter.
 I’ve attempted to put them in some sort of order and grouping, but this will be an iterative process.

 2. Firstly, I have a general Note on Metaphysics15 which summarises the metaphysical issues of relevance to the philosophy of Personal Identity, but also – via works read – tries to show a wider understanding of metaphysics.

 3. We must then consider the Logic of Identity16, as non-standard logics are favourite means of escaping from some of the puzzle cases that test our intuitions and theories about PID.
-After considering what Identity is, we need to ask whether the “strict and philosophical” Numerical Identity17 is appropriate for the Persistence of individuals like us, and to distinguish it from Similarity18 (especially in its “exact” form).
+After considering what Identity is, we need to ask whether the “strict and philosophical” Numerical Identity17 is appropriate for the Persistence of individuals like us, and to distinguish it from Similarity18 (especially in its “exact” form – where individuals are said to be ‘exactly similar’ – so, qualitatively identical (or, at least, mostly so) but not numerically identical).
 We then need to consider what is involved in discovering (or deciding upon) Criteria of Identity19.

 1. Relative Identity23,